Understanding the last frontier

 Potable & Bath

 The health of the communities heavily relies on clean water access.
-Hydromea works together with NGOs, governments and potable water companies to deliver data that can be used for forecasting modeling and prevention of emergencies.
+Hydromea works together with NGOs, governments and potable water companies to deliver data that can be used for forecasting modeling and prevention of pollution incidents and emergencies.
 Hydromea’s technology will be an integral part of the programme to achieve UN Sustainable Development Goals 6 & 14

 Getting an insight into a nuclear waste water pool, a water pipeline or a contaminated flooded mine isn’t easy.
 Hydromea not only makes it accessible, it provides a rich set of precise data fast with its sensors and/or fitted camera.
 In the development of Vertex drones, Hydromea invented unique thruster technology that now allows the drones to move in any direction and even hover over one spot, which has not been achieved before